10 Tips for Solo Women Travelers To Stay Safe in Nairobi

 7. Trust Your Instincts

 Your instincts as a woman are your greatest protector.
 If you feel uncomfortable in any place or situation, remove yourself immediately.
-Ask for assistance from authorities or reputable establishments when needed.
+When needed, ask for assistance from authorities or reputable establishments.

 Tips for Solo Women Travelers